-If I had a bottle-fed baby right now, then I'd buy glass baby bottles for sure.
-And if anyone has some good alternative suggestions for what babies can safely bite on instead of plastic toys, let me know.
-Some have suggested wooden toys, but I'm guessing those have a polyurethane coating on them that can't be healthy, either.
-Maybe we could find some nice, safe, glass baby toys… (Kidding)

-*Post-edit:* 1.
-From now on, I will use glass, stainless steel or ceramic for drinking or food storage.
+1. From now on, I will use glass, stainless steel or ceramic for drinking or food storage.
 I'm even going to bite the bullet and buy the stainless steel kid's cups.
 Our kids often don't drink every last drop of their milk at dinner, and for years we've put a lid on their cup and kept it in the fridge so they can sip on it later.
 Now I'll be able to keep doing that with these stainless steel cups without having to wonder what chemicals they might be ingesting.
 For myself and for our 8 year old, I'm going to use the pint sized glass ball jars with a plastic lid and put a straw inside to keep drinks cold in the frig that way.
-Oh great!
-I just remembered straws are made of plastic!
-OK fine, those are outta here, too…
+(Crap, straws are made of plastic!
+See my newer post on my favorite non-toxic straws.)

 4. My freezer ziplocks are pretty darn convenient, so I'll continue to use those only for storing food that is not even remotely warm, and mostly for freezing.
 (They stack up nicely in the freezer.)

-5. If I had a bottle-fed baby right now, then I'd buy glass baby bottles for sure.
+5. If I had a bottle-fed baby right now, then I'd buy glass or stainless steel baby bottles for sure.
 And if anyone has some good alternative suggestions for what babies can safely bite on instead of plastic toys, let me know.
 Some have suggested wooden toys, but I'm guessing those have a polyurethane coating on them that can't be healthy, either.
 Maybe we could find some nice, safe, glass baby toys… (Kidding)